joshgerdes/jekyll-uno/_posts/2023-09-13-Get-Ahead-with-Self-Hosted-Agents-and-Container-Apps-Jobs.md

 9. Click **Read & manage**
 10. Click **Create**
 11. Copy the Token for later; if you lose this token before it can be uploaded to Key Vault, you will have to generate a new Token.

 ![Create Azure DevOps - Agent Pool](/images/posts/AzureDevOps_CreatePATToken_CAPPS.gif)

 ### Deploy - Azure Container Apps Environment

 Now that we have our Azure DevOps Agent Pool and PAT token - it is time to deploy our Container Apps infrastructure.

-> The [deployment scripts](https://learn.microsoft.com/azure/azure-resource-manager/templates/deployment-script-template?WT.mc_id=AZ-MVP-5004796) used by this solution do not currently support Private Endpoints _(this is coming)_, so during the build process the Container Registry has Public endpoint enabled.
+> The [deployment scripts](https://learn.microsoft.com/azure/azure-resource-manager/templates/deployment-script-template?WT.mc_id=AZ-MVP-5004796){:target="*blank"} used by this solution do not currently support Private Endpoints*(this is coming)*, so during the build process the Container Registry has Public endpoint enabled.
 This can be disabled after your initial build has been completed if required.
 If needed, you could add another deployment script to the Container Registry back to private at the end.

-> If this is the first time you have deployed COntainer Apps or Container Registry, you may need to register the [providers](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types?WT.mc_id=AZ-MVP-5004796).
+> If this is the first time you have deployed COntainer Apps or Container Registry, you may need to register the [providers](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types?WT.mc_id=AZ-MVP-5004796){:target="*blank"}.
 This can be done with the following PowerShell commands, against your target subscription, else the deployment will fail:

     Register-AzResourceProvider -ProviderNamespace Microsoft.ContainerRegistry
     Register-AzResourceProvider -ProviderNamespace Microsoft.KeyVault

-To proceed, I will use my GitHub Codespace to deploy the Bicep; you could either run your own Codespace if you need it or fork the code [lukemurraynz/containerapps-selfhosted](https://github.com/lukemurraynz/containerapps-selfhosted-agent) and run it locally or from the[Azure CloudShell](https://learn.microsoft.com/azure/cloud-shell/overview?WT.mc_id=AZ-MVP-5004796).
+To proceed, I will use my GitHub Codespace to deploy the Bicep; you could either run your own Codespace if you need it or fork the code [lukemurraynz/containerapps-selfhosted](https://github.com/lukemurraynz/containerapps-selfhosted-agent) and run it locally or from the[Azure CloudShell](https://learn.microsoft.com/azure/cloud-shell/overview?WT.mc_id=AZ-MVP-5004796){:target="*blank"}.
 The repository will have any updated code.

 The Bicep code will be deployed as follows: